manujose94/dailytrends-api/Readme.md

 5. **Documentation**
    -  Maintain clear documentation for the API:
       - Using `Swagger and OpenAPI` for documentation API endpoints, expected inputs, and outputs.
+6. **MongoDB Connection with Backoff**:
+   - Implement a robust MongoDB connection strategy with exponential backoff to handle connection retries gracefully.
+   - Advantages include improved reliability in unstable network conditions and reduced overload on MongoDB servers.
+7. **Redis for Caching**:
+   - Use Redis for efficient caching to improve application performance when used to scrape content.
+   - Connection strategy with exponential backoff
+   - Set appropriate expiration times for cache entries, e.g., `EX: 7200` (2 hours), to ensure data freshness and optimal memory usage.

 ### CI/CD Workflows